 What was it like when the Universe was inflating ;https://medium.com/starts-with-a-bang/

 The great Professor Carl Sagan (his 1980s series "Cosmos" marked my childhood, thank you!) once said that "we are all made of star dust", and Professor Michio Kaku has said that "our destiny is tight to the destiny of the stars".
-This Universe is not ours, this is a Universe of stars, they're the real protagonist and we're just the spectators of their cosmic display of their birth, evolution and death.
+This Universe is not ours, we are not the starring role, they are.
+This is a Universe of stars, they're the real protagonist and we're just the spectators in their cosmic display of their birth, evolution and death.
 And what are stars made of?
 From the magic element of hydrogen

 The first 3 minutes of the Universe, according to Science, was a roller-coaster of activity, with the temperature of the plasma/energetic cloud coming down dramatically and particles being formed and assembled together.
 These first 3 minutes are called Big Bang Nucleosynthesis -BBN- and is when all the hydrogen in the Universe was formed (I guess it should have being named differently, to differentiate it from Stellar Nucleosynthesis -SN-).
 During these first 3 minutes some helium was formed too, so now we have hydrogen (very simple, just one proton) and helium (the second in the scale, with 2 protons) plus gravity, and it just happens that hydrogen interacts with itself and with helium, and together with gravity they form... you got it, a nuclear combustion: a star